gabesargeant/blog/gabrielsargeant/content/posts/anti-cv-01/index.md

 You know what they say about new ideas.
 Check the patent office.

-Depressingly, I'm almost 100% sure the things I've just talked about already exist in production.
+Depressingly, I'm almost 100% sure the oppressive things I've just talked about already exist in production.